joelwwalker/AEACuS/README.md

 does automated plotting
 of statistics computed by AEACuS.

+MInOS (Machine Intelligent Optimization of Statistics) performs automated signal and background discrimination using a Boosted Decision Tree (XGBoost backend).

 Enter EXAMPLE directories for
-four quick-start tutorials, including sample card files for both programs.
+five quick-start tutorials, including sample card files for all three programs.

 Please contact the author directly
 ( Joel Walker <jwalker@shsu.edu> )